Croyant265/ttn-webhook/README.md

 ## Description

 This webhook is designed to seamlessly collect data from The Things Network (TTN) and store it in a MySQL database.
-It serves as a bridge between your TTN-powered IoT devices and a MySQL database, allowing you to capture and manage valuable sensor data.
+It serves as a bridge between your TTN-powered IoT devices and your application, allowing you to capture and manage valuable sensor data.

 ## Features